brianmcn/Zelda1RandoTools/doc/use.md

 notes or other programs concurrently with the tracker.
 You can control the behaviors of this button by editing the file ShowRunCustom.txt.
 The text file format is self-describing.
 (Pressing the button will create a template ShowRunCustom.txt file if it does not exist, and offer you a chance to edit it.)

+You can click the '**Save**' button to save all of the current tracker state; it will automatically be saved to a file with the current date and time in the filename.
+Use this e.g. when you need to stop playing now and want to continue playing the same seed tomorrow.

 ## <a id="main-dt"></a> Dungeon Tracker

 There are 10 tabs - one for each of the 9 dungeons, and a summary tab 'S' which shows minimaps/previews of dungeons 1-8.